-There are free options, like wordpress.org, but there is a big perception difference between having a blog that is myawesomeblog.wordpress.org, versus myawesomeblog.com.
-Secondly, because you’re paying for the service, you own all of your content and have full control over what happens to it.
+There are free options (like wordpress.org) but there is a big perception difference between having a blog that is myawesomeblog.wordpress.org, versus myawesomeblog.com.
+When you pay for the hosting service, you own all of your content and have full control over what happens to it.
 Most services that provide free hosting either make money through advertisements, collecting data, or otherwise.
 Owning your content and your own website is the right choice for the long run.

 Once you’ve registered your domain name, it’s time to choose a blogging platform and theme.
-If you think about your hosting provider is a house, your domain name is the street address, and the blogging platform and theme are the walls holding the house together and all the decorations.
+If you think about your hosting provider is a house, your domain name is the street address, and the blogging platform and theme are the walls holding the house together.

 I use WordPress as my blogging platform, and it’s the platform of choice of many other successful websites.
 If you’ve chosen Bluehost as your hosting provider, there are step-by-step instructions on how to install WordPress.
 Within WordPress, there are many free themes (the design and look of your website) to choose from.
 If you’d like a more customized theme, there are paid versions available.

 I personally love and use the Genesis framework, which allows much more flexibility and options than the standard WordPress theme.
 Once you purchase the Genesis framework from studiopress.com, you can choose the exact theme that you’d like.

 5. Start writing (and publishing)

 The last step of how to start a blog is to start writing.
 And make sure you’re publishing what you write!
 I would challenge you to publish your very first post the same day you set up your blog.
 Just start putting it out there!